New Human Ecology – Spreading the Word

 “Human ecology” is not a familiar term to many people but it is uniquely useful to the Green Vegans mission.
 The definition of “human ecology” can vary quite a bit depending on which field of study uses it.
 We use it as was originally applied: it is the field of study of the relationships between human behavior and our environment.
 Just as our behaviors impact our social relationships with other people, individuals from other species and our shared ecosystems so do they impact us.

 It’s not hard to be advocate for Green Vegans.
-Start by studying the Seven Results and encouraging others to use our website.
-Yes, you can continue focusing most of your work for the greater good on a single or a few issues, but just be sure to tell others how seemingly unrelated human behaviors must be addressed if they want to see elephants and children survive human overpopulation, unsustainable economic systems, disastrous animal agriculture, and social and economic injustice.
-These issues overlap each other.
-Elephants, children, the impoverished people of Earth, bees, marine mammals and fish and mollusks—the entirety of Earth’s ecosystems need Seven Results, not one, two or three.
-So, join us and others to address the issues that define whether we and others are failing or succeeding to survive and thrive.
+Start by studying the Seven Goals and encouraging others to study our website.
+Yes, you can continue focusing most of your work for the greater good on a single or a few issues, but just be sure to tell others why they won’t succeed in the long run unless they also create the seven goals.
+Tell them, everyone, how elephants, children, the impoverished people of Earth, bees, marine mammals and fish and mollusks—the entirety of Earth’s ecosystems—need our Seven Goals, not one, two or three.
+So, join us and others as we offer the way forward.
+Our comprehensive approach works as no single proposal can.

 Vegan Environmentalist Identity Campaign

-Being effective requires knowing how to comment on environmental impact statements
+Being effective includes knowing how to comment on environmental impact statements

 Opinions matter to us personally, but they are often not effective in changing government decisions on the environment.
 Government agencies are influenced when we provide new information, evidence-based critiques of their policies and proposals, and challenges to the legality of their actions.